bjjb/starfish/README.md

 - Ability to load config rules from JSON
 - Ability to load config rules from any io.Reader
 - Specific endpoint for reconfiguring with a HTTP request
+- Ability to auto-reconfigure by reading its docker environment

 ## Credits